atelierbram/blog/source/_posts/2017-02-19-lazy-loading.md

 }
 ```

-The javaScript function will look for elements in the <abbr title="Document Object Model">DOM</abbr> with the `data-src` attribute, and replace the value for the `src` attribute with the value stored in the `data-src` attribute on that same `img` element.
+The javaScript function will look for elements in the <abbr title="Document Object Model" class="small-caps">DOM</abbr> with the `data-src` attribute, and replace the value for the `src` attribute with the value stored in the `data-src` attribute on that same `img` element.

 ```language-javascript
 function loadImg() {